test-editor/deprecated-test-editor-xtext/README.md

 ### The downloaded application won't start

 The editor requires a JDK 1.8 in order to start.
-If your default system JVM is different, you can set the path to the JDK by opening the `eclipse.ini` file and placing the following at the end:
+If your default system JVM is different, you can set the path to the JDK by opening the `testeditor.ini` file and placing the following **before** the `-vmargs` parameter:

     -vm
     <pathToYourJDK8>

 The path depends on your operating system as described [here](https://wiki.eclipse.org/index.php?title=Eclipse.ini&redirect=no#Specifying_the_JVM).
 For example (Windows):

-    C:\tools\jdk1.8.0_92\bin\javaw.exe
+    C:\tools\jdk1.8.0_131\bin\javaw.exe